acord-robotics/stellarios/earth-ch-4.md

 • ---Cut to Opus---
 • Opus sees his captor for the first time
 • ---Cut to Gilbert Gilbert meets the scientist and plans a way to rescue Opus

+* Attacks by "latter group" (line 7) - for supplies, foragers like grounders in the 100?